MartinVerges/esp32-wifi-manager/README.md

 # ESP32 Wifi Manager

-This wifi manager runs your ESP32 in a AP+STA mode.
+This multi wifi manager runs your ESP32 in a AP+STA mode.
 This way you can easily start a softAP and scan for Wifi Networks while beeing conntected to some wifi.

+You can store multiple SSIDs and it will try to connect, reconnect and optionally fallback to softAP.

 ## Why?